NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 Agent SOC

-Security Operations Center for AI agents.
-Real-time anomaly detection, behavior baselines, threat response.
+Real-time anomaly detection, behavior baselines, threat response for AI agents.

 Agent DAST

-Dynamic security testing for agent workflows.
-Automated discovery of permission escalation paths and credential exposure.
+Automated discovery of permission escalation paths and credential exposure in agent workflows.

 Federation

-Cross-organization agent trust.
-Your agent calls my agent — with verifiable identity and scoped delegation.
+Cross-organization agent trust with verifiable identity and scoped delegation.

 in five minutes.